ucl-npp-studentship/ucl-npp-studentship.github.io/_pages/apply.md

 To be eligible for departmental summer studentship funding, students must first apply for external funding.
 Students are strongly encouraged to contact potential supervisors as soon as possible to discuss projects and suitable funders.

-Relevant external funding schemes include (but are not limited to):
+Relevant external funding schemes with deadlines in March-June include (but are not limited to):

 [British Pharmacological Society](https://www.bps.ac.uk/membership-awards/prizes,-awards-and-grants/our-prizes/vacation-studentships)